 The LCoE of the wind farm is given by Eq.
 (2) where L is the operating lifetime of the wind farm, n is the year number, and r is the real discount rate.
-The numerator contains the Capital Expenditures (C{CAPEX}) that are paid off initially and $\frac{1}{2}$ the summation of all the annual actualized Operation and Maintenance Expenditures (C{OPEX})while the annual actualized Operation and Maintenance Expenditures (C{OPEX}) while the annual actualized AEP values.
+The numerator contains the Capital Expenditures ( $C{\rm CAPEX}$ ) that are paid off initially, the summation of all the annual actualized Operation and Maintenance Expenditures ( $C{\rm OPEX}$ ), and the costs to decommission the entire wind farm at the end of its lifetime ( $C{\rm DECOM}$ ).
+The denominator contains the summation of the actualized AEP values.